Farrasffn/PengecekanNIlai/README.md

 A website for checking student scores based on the type of number, even or odd.

 # Source
-DSF 23 Project - Frontend Developer
+DSF 23 Project - Frontend Developer.

 January, 2024.